Requirements For ATA Carnets for Germany

 Commercial Samples

-Exhibitions and Trade Fairs
+Exhibitions and Fairs

 Can You Travel To Germany Without A Carnet?